-The way he said it, the words a cold void of emotion so unlike his normal speaking voice, cause Summer to shiver.
+The way he said it, the words a cold void of emotion so unlike his normal speaking voice, caused Summer to shiver.
 The hum of the beater’s tires on asphalt filled the car for a long moment.

 “And your mother?
 She couldn’t help you?”

-Chuck looked at her like he was going to challenge the additional question but answered.
-“No. My mother was nothing more than a vessel to him.
+Chuck looked at her like he was going to challenge the additional question, but answered, “No. My mother was nothing more than a vessel to him.
 She raised me until an appropriate time then handed me and her parental rights over for enough money to live comfortably for the rest of her days.”

 Summer swallowed hard.
 “She sold you.”

 A mile of now darken highway slipped by before Summer spoke again.
 She watched as the beater’s headlights reflected in the eyes of local fauna.
 “So, you joined the Army to escape him.
 What did you do?”